yeon-lab/yeon-lab.github.io/index.md

    [[Paper](https://arxiv.org/pdf/2412.20373)]

--**The recent trend of twin epidemic in the United States: a 10-year longitudinal cohort study of co-prescriptions of opioids and stimulants**
+- **The recent trend of twin epidemic in the United States: a 10-year longitudinal cohort study of co-prescriptions of opioids and stimulants**
   <br>
    **Seungyeon Lee**, Wenyu Song, David W. Bates, Richard D. Urman, Ping Zhang
   <br>